cw-ec/proximity_analysis/README.md

 # Proximity Analysis

-This repository contains tool designed to automate Proximity Analysis tasks.
-Currently there is 1 tool available for use.
+This repository contains tools designed to automate Proximity Analysis tasks.
+Currently, there is 1 tool available for use.

 ## Environment Setup